mwong510ca/15Puzzle_OptimalSolver/README.md

 I finished the programming assignment of [8puzzle] by Princeton University on Coursera.
 It use priority queue to implement [A* algorithm] with Manhattan distance .
 But it is not able to solve all boards of [15 slide puzzle] due to out of memory.
 It can solve the puzzle about 50 steps.
 I try to build an optimal solver for 15 puzzle.

 ### 15 puzzle optimal solver using additive pattern database 7-8
 I search the information on internet.
-[Iterative deepening A*] takes less memory because it did not stored the nodes.
+IDA* ([Iterative deepening A*]) takes less memory because it did not stored the nodes.
 I try it and it can solve the puzzle about 60 steps.
 [Walking Distance by Ken'ichiro Takahashi] is more efficient than Manhattan distance.
 I replaced it and it can solve the puzzle about 70 steps.
 [Pattern database] seems the best solution and the concept is clear.

 Unlike the 8 puzzle, full pattern database for 15 slide puzzle is too large, I have to use additive pattern database.
 The most common statically partitioned additive pattern databases for 15 puzzle are 5-5-5, 6-6-3 or 7-8.
 Generate 5-5-5 or 6-6-3 patterns are straight forward, but 7-8 pattern is challenge due to memory issue.
 For a group of 8 tiles, there are 518,918,400 (40320 tiles combinations x 12870 group 8 pattern) patterns.
-Since [Herbert Kociemba's windows program] can build the 7-8 pattern in c++, I decide to build a java version.
+Since [Herbert Kociemba's windows program] can build the 7-8 pattern using c++, I decide to build a java version.

 While I learn the technique of Walking Distance by Ken'ichiro Takahashi, I figure out a way to generate the 7-8 pattern with minimum 2GB ram and takes about 2.5 - 3 hours.
 First separate the tile and format components, and generate the links in [PatternElement.java].
 Then I use these components to generate the patterns in [PatternDatabase.java].
+Generation time:
-Generation time:  [pattern 5-5-5] 15 seconds, [pattern 6-6-3] 2 minutes, [pattern 7-8] 2.5+ hours (10 mins for group 7 and 2.5 hrs for group 8).
+  * [pattern 5-5-5] 15 seconds
+  * [pattern 6-6-3] 2 minutes
+  * [pattern 7-8] 2.5+ hours (10 mins for group 7 and 2.5 hrs for group 8)

-  * Highlight recommended to [download] the pre-generated database files from the cloud storage for pattern 7-8.
+Highlight recommended to [download] the pre-generated database files from the cloud storage for pattern 7-8.

 ### Enhancement - optimization
 After I finished my 15 puzzle optimal solver, most of the puzzles are solved within a second.
 Only a few puzzles still take up to 2 minutes to solve.